EeshanKumar/singleResourceRESTAPI/README.md

-Single resource REST API with express that's backed by Mongo
+Single resource REST API with full angular front end and express/mongoDB backend.
+Has authentication routes and full CRUD interface.